3 Ways to Improve Workplace Culture Using a Whiteboard or Pinboard

 Acknowledgement and Appreciation

 Celebrating wins, achievements and milestones in a prominent way rewards employees and reinforces the link between the company’s values and daily work.
-Consider your company values are, and what might be worth recognising in your workplace.
+Consider what your company values are, and what might be worth recognising in your workplace.
 Examples could include performance or customer service achievements, excellence in teamwork and appropriate personal or social achievements.

 Remember that recognition doesn’t have to come only from the very top.
 Enabling staff at all levels to recognise their colleagues ensures achievements don’t go unnoticed and gives employees another opportunity to contribute to the conversation.